• Skip to main content

 With a base foundation of strength, weight loss follows.
 Plus, with muscle on your body, your body will burn fat outside of your workouts too.

-Which means, before going into anything too intense, master the basic compound exercises:
+Which means, before going into anything too intense, master these basic exercises:

 Use a combination of strength-building workouts with cardiovascular exercise or shorter, intense workouts.